-It is the most convenient of the two types.
-It is granulated and comes in little 1/4-ounce packets (approximately 2-1/4 teaspoons) or loose in a jar.
+Dry yeast is the more convenient of the two types.
+It is granulated and comes in little 1/4-ounce packets (approximately 2 1/4 teaspoons) or loose in a jar.
 Once exposed to the air, it should be stored in the refrigerator.